 To ensure that the Board’s composition is balanced and strengthened by differences among members regarding race, gender, age, professional and institutional disciplines, geographical regions and practice areas, the Governance Committee encourages nominations that will provide diversity on the Board.

 The AST is a complex organization.
 Board members are responsible for governance and policy setting.
 The Board focuses on mission, strategic direction, organizational priorities, programs and financial oversight.
 Ideal candidates will be able to put aside specialty or constituency-based goals to focus on overall transplant and AST priorities.
 Desired qualities include:

 The business of the AST is conducted through four, face-to-face board meetings (2 days each) a year, as well as on monthly Board conference calls.
-Board members are assigned to serve as Board liaisons to one or more of the AST’s communities of practice, advisory councils and committees (“committees”).
-The Board liaison is expected to participate on committee conference calls and serve as a conduit of information to and from the Board.
+Board members are assigned to serve as Board liaisons to one or more of the AST’s communities of practice, advisory councils, and committees (“committees”).
+The Board liaison is expected to participate in committee conference calls and serve as a conduit of information to and from the Board.
 At times, there are also projects assigned to Board members.

 The President’s time commitment is significant.
 The Secretary’s time commitment is slightly more than Councilor-at-Large but not as significant as the President’s time commitment.
 Given the demands of Board service, nominees in each position will be asked to provide a description of how they will allocate the necessary time for Board service in light of his or her current work demands.
-To view the job descriptions for the President-Elect, Secretary, and Councilor-at-Large, and access nomination form, go to: Job Description.
+To view the job descriptions for the President-Elect, Secretary, and Councilor-at-Large, and access nomination form, go to: Job Descriptions.

 Guiding principles for service on the AST Board of Directors have also been implemented to avoid conflicts of interest.
 Nominees will be asked to disclose any potential conflicts of interest for review by the conflict of interest committee following submission of their nomination.
 The Governance Committee will review nominations for the following conflicts of interest: